Encourage the kiddos to get active by utilizing 10-minute workouts and simplistic kid exercise activities!

 It can even be as little as 2-3 minutes if you’re extremely limited on time!

-Stretching is a great thing to incorporate into your kiddo’s morning routine.
+Stretching is a great thing to incorporate into your kiddo’s homeschool morning time.

 However, it can also work be a great way to encourage them to move their body in between lessons.

-I actually lean on this one a lot when it comest to my 5-year-old daughter.
+I actually lean on this one a lot when it comes to my 5-year-old daughter.

 My boys tend to join in from time to time as well.